upper waypoint

 A warning isn’t a citation — but don’t assume you can get multiple warnings

-SFTMA’s Roccaforte said the city has been giving out roughly 60 warnings per day to people who park in daylighted spots, and will continue giving out only warnings through Feb.
-28, but the agency will begin handing out citations for parking in daylighted spots beginning on March 1.
-“In theory you could pick up multiple warnings,” said Roccaforte, and “we do not limit the number of warnings in this time period.”
+In December, SFTMA’s Roccaforte said the city had been giving out roughly 60 warnings per day to people who park in daylighted spots.
+“In theory, you could pick up multiple warnings,” Roccaforte said.

 Even if a crosswalk isn’t marked on the pavement, you still have to avoid parking in daylighted spots.
-So assume every intersection is a crosswalk, even if there are no road markings, said SFMTA’s Roccaforte.
+So assume every intersection is a crosswalk, even if there are no road markings, Roccaforte said.

 Crosswalks aren’t just in intersections

 Daylighting enforcement will also apply to the spot before a mid-street crosswalk, so be vigilant for them.
-“That said, most mid-block crosswalks are already red-curbed, so drivers won’t notice a change,” said Roccaforte.
+“That said, most mid-block crosswalks are already red-curbed, so drivers won’t notice a change,” Roccaforte said.

 A few people stand on one street at a person waits to cross.